-Figure 13.37 - The Array Window

-Select the Array tool on the Modify toolbar, which will cause the Array window as shown in Figure 13.37 to appear.
+Figure 13.37 - The Array Window Select the Array tool on the Modify panel under the drop-down arrow, which will cause the Array window as shown in Figure 13.37 to appear.
 Pick the Polar radial button, then the Select Objects button that will allow you to select the tapered cylinder as shown in Figure 13.38 and Enter to return to the Array window.
 Next, select the Pick Center Point Button, which brings you back to the drawing to select the center of the part as shown in Figure 13.39.

-Figure 13.39 - Center of the Polar Array
+Figure 13.38 - Select Cylinder Figure 13.39 - Center of the Polar Array

 Pick the center of the part by selecting the Center of the master solid that is the heart of the part.
 Change the total number textbox to "6" and select the Preview button.
 The array will be shown on the display screen, along with an Array Accept, Modify or Cancel window.
 If the Circular problem looks like Figure 13.40, press the Accept button and the array will be completed.
 If the Circular problem does not look like Figure 13.40, press the Modify button repeat the array process.

-Figure 13.40 - The Arrayed Cylinders

-Subtracting 3D Solids from the Master Solids

-To remove the cylinders from the master solid, select the Subtract tool on the Solids Editing toolbar.
+Figure 13.40 - The Arrayed Cylinders Subtracting 3D Solids from the Master Solids To remove the cylinders from the master solid, select the Subtract tool on the Solid Editing panel.

-Figure 13.41 - The Master Solid

-Figure 13.43 - Master Solid with Holes

-Figure 13.42 - Cylinders to be Subtracted
+Figure 13.41 - The Master Solid Figure 13.42 - Cylinders to be Subtracted

-AutoCAD will prompt you with "Select solids and regions to subtract from".
+Figure 13.43 - Master Solid with Holes AutoCAD will prompt you with "Select solids and regions to subtract from".
 Select the master solid as shown in Figure 13.41 and the system will respond with "1 found".
-You need to hit Enter to proceed to the next step, which is to "Select solids and regions to subtract".
+You need to hit Enter to proceed to the next step. which is to "Select solids and regions to subtract".
 Pick the six cylinders as shown in Figure 13.42 and the software application will counter with "6 found".
 Hit Enter and a region exactly the shape of the six cylinders will disappear from the larger one.

-Using the 3D Orbit Tool to Change to a Non-standard View

-Whenever you wish to view an entity from a perspective other than the front, top, right or any other primary orthographic direction, the 3D Orbit function will be the tool you may choose to quickly acquire the correct observation.
+Using the 3D Orbit Tool to Change to a Non-standard View Whenever you wish to view an entity from a perspective other than the front, top, right or any other primary orthographic direction, the 3D Orbit function will be the tool you may choose to quickly acquire the correct observation.

-Select the Free Orbit tool from the 3D Navigation toolbar.
+Select the Free Orbit tool under the dropdown arrow next to the Orbit tool from the Navigation panel on the View tab.
 A green oval appears on top of the graphical display.
 A small sphere with two circular lines around the ball appears in the middle of the green orbit ring.
 Press down the left mouse button and move the master solid in any direction.
 By placing the cursor in the small circle at the quadrant, you can select a vertical or horizontal orbit that has the ball with the circular line going in a vertical or horizontal path.
 Placing the cursor outside the ring and selecting with the mouse will allow for a rotation matching the path of the orbit ring.
 Move the solid into a position as shown in Figure 13.44.

-Figure 13.44 - 3D Orbit into View

-Add a Curved Edges Using the Fillet Command

-To add a radius edge to the corner of the six holes, you can use the Fillet command to create the feature
+Figure 13.44 - 3D Orbit into View Add a Curved Edges Using the Fillet Command To add a radius edge to the corner of the six holes, you can use the Fillet command to create the feature